 It’s difficult to separate time and cost.
 After all, time is money in OEM manufacturing.
 But there are some things to keep in mind when considering a move to CNC tube bending.

 Then there’s the automation factor.
 Automation almost always means the need for fewer workers to carry out some of the tasks that the machine does.
-In the case of CNC bending, the welding staff can be reduced significantly.
+In the case of CNC forming, the welding staff can be reduced significantly.
 Fewer workers to pay means lower labor costs for you.

 More on Consistency & Accuracy